agentcatW/Discord-Gemini-Bot/README.md

 - **AI-Powered Responses**: Utilizes the Gemini 2.5 Flash model for generating responses.
 - **Slash Commands**: Supports slash commands for easy interaction.
-- **Conversation History**: Maintains a history of interactions for context-aware responses.
-- **Web Interface**: Includes a simple web interface for monitoring the bot's status.

 ## Setup